What does our marriage tell the world about God?

 Why some husbands refuse or abuse being the head of the family…

-God made husbands the head in the marriage.
-They are the most responsible for the well-being of the family and the most culpable if things go wrong.
-Because some men are afraid of or resent that role because of the pressure and work attached to it, they “abdicate the throne,” leaving the family directionless, unprotected, and floundering spiritually and in other ways.
-Wives of such men can either accept their passive approach to headship or take matters into their own hands.
+Husbands are most responsible before God for the well-being of the family and the most culpable if things go wrong.
+Because some men are afraid of or resent that role because of the pressure and work attached to it, they sometimes “abdicate the throne,” becoming self-centered or passive, leaving the family directionless, unprotected, and floundering spiritually and in other ways.
+Wives of such men sometimes resort to taking matters into their own hands rather than watch their family suffer.
 In many households, the wife takes the reins to keep the family from self-destructing.
-Rather than watch their families “go down the tubes,” they become the functional head of the family, which may suit the husband fine, apparently getting him off the hook.
-This is never good for the husband’s psyche or the respect factor in the marriage.
+They operate as the functional head of the family, which may suit the husband fine, apparently getting him off the hook.
+Though this sort of set up may “work,” it is not God’s best.
+It can lead to the wife losing respect for her husband and the man losing self-respect, too.

-Apparently, Adam was such an abdicator.
-The picture of what happened during the temptation in the garden shows Eve taking the initiative and Adam silently going along.
-Adam was the person God commanded not to eat of the tree of the knowledge of good and evil.
-He communicated the order to Eve, but either he misstated it or she misunderstood it, because the version she related to the snake was incorrect.
-So, right there, we see a breakdown of the proper functioning of headship.
+Apparently, Adam was just such a man.
+During the temptation in the garden, Eve took the initiative and Adam passively went along for the ride.
+Adam was the one God had commanded not to eat of the tree of the knowledge of good and evil, giving him prime responsibility for being obedient.
+He must have communicated what God said to Eve, but either he misstated it or she misunderstood it, because the version she related to the serpent was incorrect.
+So, right from the start, we see a breakdown of the proper functioning of headship.

 • Secondly, he left her unprotected from the snake’s temptation.
 Why did he not step in and tell the serpent to leave his wife alone?

 The flip side of abdication is abuse.
 Many men relish being in charge and greedily grab the privileges and power associated with being the head in order to get their own way.
-Instead of serving their families, they domineer, intimidate, and use them.
+Instead of serving their families, they domineer, intimidate, and abuse them.

+Both of these failures generally promote insecurity and resentment.
+Not surprisingly, both tend to damage a wife’s ability to respect and follow her husband’s leadership.
 Some wives of passive men may sink into fear, insecurity, and a sense of powerlessness.
-Those with a stronger personality will take to themselves what their husbands lay down.
+Those with a stronger personality may take to themselves what their husbands cast aside.
 Plenty of families are led by strong women married to passive men.
-Taken to the extreme, wives can become domineering and abusive in their own right and very much out of God’s order.
+Taken to the extreme, wives can become domineering and abusive in their own right and very much out of God’s proper order.
+Wives of domineering men, may fight back or become victims.
+Either way, respect and love are damaged.
+Sometimes the presence of the resulting resentment, unless released through repentance and forgiveness, can rip a marriage apart.

-Husbands who have run from their responsibilities, whether they have an aggressive “leadership” personality or not, must “step up to the plate” and accept the responsibility for leading, providing for, protecting, and teaching their families.
-Husbands who have selfishly abused headship must repent of seeking their own agenda at the expense of the well-being of the wife and children.
+Husbands who have run from their responsibilities, whether they have an aggressive “leadership” personality or not, must make the decision to accept the responsibility for leading, providing for, protecting, and teaching their families.
+Husbands who have selfishly abused headship must repent of seeking their own agendas at the expense of the well-being of the wife and children.

 Headship, according to Jesus is servant leadership.
 Jesus laid down his life for his “wife,” the church.
 We husbands are to do the same for our wives and families.